 This can be done by fixing social determinants like poverty and discrimination and addressing environmental factors that cause harm to the people around them.
 Promoting access to healthcare and other health resources is also another way of imposing social justice.

-Importance of Population Health
+Importance of Population/Public Health Management

 The primary objective of population health is to ensure that every subgroup receives attention and intervention to address their specific health needs.